 The pistol acquitted itself well enough for a pistol in the war - such as Sgt.
 Alvin York's stunning single-handed capture of more than 100 German troops with one - but feedback from soldiers indicated revisions were necessary.

 Original 1911 pistols worked well, but there were some complaints.
 To make the pistol a bit easier to operate, the following changes were made:

 The hammer spur was shortened, and the grip safety spur was lengthened, to reduce hammer bite.
 The "double diamond" checkering on the grip was changed to a simpler pattern.
-The tang of the grip safety was enlarged for easier operation, and a shorter trigger blade was installed for better use with gloves and easier shooting by personnel with shorter fingers.
-The slide was also slightly revised.
-The pistol was also fitted with an arched mainspring housing instead of the flat housing of the original, to improve ergonomics.
+The tang of the grip safety was enlarged for easier operation, and a shorter trigger blade was installed for better use with gloves and easier shooting by personnel with shorter fingers, and a scallop added to the frame behind the trigger guard.
+The slide was slightly revised and the sights slightly enlarged.
+The mainspring housing was changed from a flat design to an arched design to improve ergonomics.

-Carbine Williams - who helped design the M1 Carbine - also developed a .22 LR trainer variant for training personnel in its use prior to shooting the full-meal-deal version, which Colt would make and sell to the military and civilians as the Colt Service Ace.
+The improved model was designated the M1911A1.
+David "Carbine" Williams - who, contrary to popular belief, had almost nothing to do with designing the M1 Carbine - also developed a .22 LR trainer variant, which Colt would make and sell to the military and civilians as the Colt Service Ace.

 The M1911A1 would serve as the standard sidearm of the US armed forces (except for the Air Force, who issued the Smith and Wesson Model 10 revolver until the 1990s) from 1924 until 1986, when it was replaced with the M9.

 M1911 and later M1911A1 pistols were sold commercially as well as to governments.